SomeSpaceNerd/TUPperware/README.md

 **NOTICE: SETTING YOUR MASK DESIGN TO 1 OR 8 (CYCLOPS OR TEMPEST) COULD CAUSE YOU TO GET BANNED BECAUSE THEY ARE NORMALLY UNOBTAINABLE**

 ### Hats
-The player's hat is stored under persistentHatDesign
+The player's hat is stored under persistentHatDesign.
-The hat is represented with numbers from 0-33
+The hat is represented with numbers from 0-33:

 | Number | Hat               |
 |--------|-------------------|